MakeItBack/Ratatat/README.md

 # Ratatat
-A clone of the [Patatap](https://patatap.com/) app, built as part of the Web Developer Bootcamp course.
+[Ratatat](https://ratatat.netlify.app/) is a clone of the [Patatap](https://patatap.com/) app, built as part of the Web Developer Bootcamp course.

 Ratatat creates graphics with [Paper.js](http://paperjs.org/) and sounds with [Howler.js](http://howlerjs.com/)